-The Trust is the employer for all staff in DGAT schools and the central team.
+4.1 The Trust is the employer for all staff in DGAT schools and the central team.
 Before any appointments are considered by individual schools, the Trust must be informed and approve before schools go ahead to advertise.
 All adverts must be placed on the Trust website.

-Consideration of the make-up of the panel will consider the nature and seniority of the position being filled.
+4.2 Consideration of the make-up of the panel will consider the nature and seniority of the position being filled.
 For the appointment of all headteachers, the Trust and the local governing board will be involved in the recruitment and selection process.
 The process will be led by the CEO.
-The DCEO/regional effectiveness leads will support all deputy headteacher appointments For all other senior posts within an individual school the local governing board and headteacher will be involved in the recruitment and selection process.
+The DCEO/regional effectiveness leads will support all deputy headteacher appointments.
+For all other senior posts within an individual school the local governing board and headteacher will be involved in the recruitment and selection process.
 The headteacher is responsible for all other appointments.
 The relevant line manager is responsible for the appointment of central team staff.

-The chair of the selection panel for any appointment will ensure that the process is transparent and equitable.
-They will also be responsible for managing the interview; conveying the verbal offer to a preferred candidate; gathering the evidence as a record of all stages of the recruitment process, including the reasons for selecting/rejecting each candidate
+4.3 The chair of the selection panel for any appointment will ensure that the process is transparent and equitable.
+They will also be responsible for managing the interview; conveying the verbal offer to a preferred candidate; gathering the evidence as a record of all stages of the recruitment process, including the reasons for selecting/rejecting each candidate.

-The Christian foundation of the Trust and the recruitment process
+5.0 The Christian foundation of the Trust and the recruitment process

-If a DGAT school has a religious designation, it is important that the school can maintain and develop the Christian distinctiveness.
+5.1 If a DGAT school has a religious designation, it is important that the school can maintain and develop the Christian distinctiveness.
 In interviewing for a headteacher, regard must be given to candidate’s ability and fitness to preserve and develop the religious foundation of the school.
-A third reference will be requested for headteachers candidates in schools with a religious designation from someone who can comment on the candidate’s ability to commit to the school’s Christian foundation.
+A third reference will be requested for headteacher candidates in schools with a religious designation from someone who can comment on the candidate’s ability to commit to the school’s Christian foundation.

-The Equalities Act 2010 prevents employers from discriminating based on religion or belief unless there is a genuine occupational requirement (GOR) for a person to be of a particular faith in order to carry out that particular job.
+5.2 The Equalities Act 2010 prevents employers from discriminating based on religion or belief unless there is a genuine occupational requirement (GOR) for a person to be of a particular faith in order to carry out that particular job.

-In practice this means that the slection panel may choose to have a “practising Christian” or similar as one of their selection criteria.
+5.3 In practice this means that the selection panel may choose to have a “practising Christian” or similar as one of their selection criteria.
 For further information about the application of faith-based criteria, the selection panel should consult the Head of Governance and People.

-Requirement of staff involved in the recruitment process
+6.0 Requirement of staff involved in the recruitment process